Foalyy/kicad2bom/README.md

 Create different CSV files for each supplier with quantities, ready to order to assemble 7 boards :

     kicad2bom kicadproject/ --cart -m 7

+When manually assembling the board, quickly find every component on the board with this supplier ref, in order to place them at once :

+    kicad2bom kicadproject/ - Z 1759037

 ## Contributing